russellgordon/icd2o-s2-2023-24/src/site/notes/Thread 3/Day 3.md

 ### Thread 3, Day 3 - Friday, February 9, 2024
 #### Agenda
 1. Concept: [[Concepts/Methods with Parameters\|Methods with Parameters]]
-	- How to use procedures (also known as methods or functions) with parameters
+	- How to use procedures (also known as methods or functions) with parameters.
 	- Put another way – how to avoid writing repetitive code in Alice.

 ###### Things to do before our next class